After the dazzle of day is gone,

 Last evening I saw the first of the new moon over my right shoulder—a sure sign of good luck,

-It hung delicate just above the sulky shadow of the mountains, the thinnest cut crescent possible, the outlined old moon clear along with it.
+The thinnest cut crescent possible, the outlined old moon clear along with it,

-Venus hung close by the moon, then a little past its first quarter,
+The moon a little past its first quarter,

-The star was wonderful, the moon like a young mother,
+The moon like a young mother,

 Carrying the crescent child that carries its own full mother in its belly—